Jason Witten: Dallas Cowboys (second stint)

-On February 28, 2019, ESPN announced that Witten will return to the Cowboys on a one-year, $4.5 million deal, and leave his Monday Night Football position at the company.
-In his return to the gridiron, Witten had three receptions for 15 yards and a receiving touchdown in the 35–17 victory over the New York Giants in the Cowboys' 2019 regular season opener.
-Overall, in the 2019 season, Witten started all 16 games and recorded 63 receptions for 529 receiving yards and four receiving touchdowns.
+On February 28, 2019, ESPN announced that Witten would return to the Cowboys on a one-year, $4.5 million deal, and leave his Monday Night Football position at the company.

+In his return to the gridiron, Witten had three receptions for 15 yards and a receiving touchdown during the season-opening 35–17 victory over the New York Giants.

+Witten finished the 2019 season with 63 receptions for 529 yards and four touchdowns in 16 games and starts.

 Las Vegas Raiders

 On March 25, 2020, Witten signed a one-year contract with the Las Vegas Raiders.

-In Week 4, against the Buffalo Bills, he had his first touchdown as a Raider on a three-yard reception from quarterback Derek Carr.
+During Week 4 against the Buffalo Bills, Witten had his first touchdown as a Raider on a three-yard reception from quarterback Derek Carr.
 He was fined US$15,000 by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.

-In the 2020 season, he started seven games and recorded 13 receptions for 69 receiving yards and two receiving touchdowns.
+Witten finished the 2020 season with 13 receptions for 69 yards and two touchdowns in 16 games and seven starts.

+Retirement

 On January 27, 2021, Witten once again announced his retirement from the NFL and stated his intention to sign a one-day contract to retire as a member of the Cowboys.